A gentle introduction to tensor product representations (TPRs) view markdown

 • Learning in TPRs involves optimizing the filler and role vectors to optimize the reconstruction of input structures from their TPRs, achievable through gradient descent or other techniques

-• TPRs continue to be a major part of ongoing research, e.g. see this paper for a forward-looking perspective or the TP-Transformer that enhances transformers with role vectors
+• TPRs remain a major area of active research, e.g. see this paper for a forward-looking perspective or the TP-Transformer that enhances transformers with role vectors